vtex-apps/store-components/README.md

 import './global.css'
 ```

-All dependecies needed should be inserted inside the reac/package.json
+All dependencies needed should be inserted inside the react/package.json

 ## Testing